-What are the preferences of two different groups of moorland 'users' - hunters and hill-walkers - in terms of the landscape character, rural employment, biodiversity and how this affects their experience?
+We were interested in how two different groups of moorland "users" - hunters and hill-walkers - viewed possible changes to how land is managed and the effects of land management on landscape, rural employment, biodiversity and the hunting experience.

 We used the Choice Experiment method, based on two separate surveys.
 In the first, we questioned visitors to the Cairngorms National Park about their preferences for moorland management in terms of three attributes: landscape appearance (e.g. extent of burning), moorland bird populations, and jobs relating to grouse shooting.
 In the second survey, we questioned hunters and those interested in hunting, using the type of shooting (driven versus walked-up), wader populations, raptor populations, and cost per brace as the basis for understanding their preferences for the effects of land management.